georgematheos/vs-app-backend/api.md

 Returns info on all the users the user specified by `:blockerUsername` in the URL has added as an approved visitor.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
-This JWT must be valid for the user specified by `:blockerUsername` in the url.
+This JWT must be valid for the user specified by `:blockerUsername` in the url, or for a dean.
+Note that the user specified by `:blockerUsername` must be a student.

 #### Feathers command:
 ```javascript